Diagnostic Offered At

 - Bowel Disorder and Motility Center

-- Digestive Care at Community Hospital Long Beach
+- Digestive Care at Community Medical Center Long Beach

 Manometry evaluates the esophagus’ muscular contractions – their amplitude and wave action – and the pressure, location and relaxation of the LES.
 Surgeons need to know whether the motility of the esophagus is poor when considering a fundoplication.